FedMeld: A Model-dispersal Federated Learning Framework for Space-ground Integrated Networks: Models and Metrics

+where $T_{k,i}^{\rm{agg}}$ denotes the computation time required by the serving satellite to perform model aggregation (e.g., FedAvg) over the received client models.

-Since we consider the nearest association strategy, the serving duration of each satellite remains unchanged \cite{9566290}.
-Thus, it can be regarded that during the period when a satellite provides connectivity to a specific region, the number of global training rounds it can participate in is fixed, denoted by $ K $.
+Since we consider the nearest association strategy in the given satellite constellation, the serving duration of each serving satellite over a specific region remains stable \cite{9566290}.
+This coverage duration determines the number of global training rounds the satellite can complete with the clients in a specific region, denoted by $ K $.
+That is, $K$ is related to the characteristics of the satellite constellation, such as orbital period and satellite density.